Introducing the Knative Eventing¶

 Knative Eventing acts as the "glue" between the disparate parts of your architecture and allows you to easily communicate between those parts in a fault-tolerant way.
 Some examples include:

-As you can see by the examples above, Knative Eventing implementations can range from simplistic to extremely complex.
+As you can see by the mentioned examples, Knative Eventing implementations can range from simplistic to extremely complex.
 For now, you'll start with simplistic and learn about the most basic components of Knative Eventing: Sources, Brokers, Triggers and Sinks.